shugaoye/mirror/README.md

-# GitHub mirror
+# GitHub mirror for shugaoye
-# Branch: android-x86vbox
+Branch: android-x86vbox

+20170331 - Removed all other projects and keep only my own.
 20170215 - Added FSteitz/KeePass2Android.
 20170209 - Changed remote to standardize projects.
 20170103 - Added parted.